stevemcghee/fake-org-gen/README.md

 ### Setup

-1.  **Install Dependencies:**
+1.  **Create and Activate a Virtual Environment:**

-    This project uses a virtual environment to manage dependencies.
+    It's recommended to use a virtual environment to manage dependencies.
+From the project root, run:

+    ```bash
+    python3 -m venv .venv
+    source .venv/bin/activate
+    ```

+2.  **Install Dependencies:**

     Install all necessary packages using the following command from the project root:

     ```bash
-    pip install -r calendar/requirements.txt -r docs/requirements.txt -r email/requirements.txt
+    pip install -r requirements.txt
     ```

 2.  **Create a `config.json` file:**